apita1423/libraryadventure-pp3/README.md

 ![Welcome to the library (name)](/assets/images/welcome_name.PNG)

-- Mysterious User name prompt if user does not want to add name.
+- Mysterious User name prompt -  If user does not want to add name.

 ![Welcome Mysterious User](/assets/images/mysterious_user.PNG)

-- Back story to the user in the library and then appearing in the book.
-With a yes/no question at the end, which depending on answer continues the game or goes back to the beginning.
+- Back story to the user in the library and then disappearing into the book.
+With a yes/no question at the end, which depending on he answer continues the game or goes back to the beginning.

 ![Start Adventure](/assets/images/adventure_begin.PNG)

-- When the user clicks on "no" in the first question.
+- When the user typed "no" in the first question.

 ![No to wizard's gift](/assets/images/no_gift.PNG)

-- If user clicked typed "yes" to the wizard's gift the game starts, which gives the user two options (1 or 2) to chose from.
+- If user typed "yes" to the wizard's gift the game starts, which gives the user two options (1 or 2) to chose from.
 This continues until the ending of the story.
-If use clicks on the correct number the storyline continues with two options.
+If user typed the correct number the storyline continues with two options.

 ![Yes to the wizard's gift](/assets/images/choice_options.PNG)

-- If, throughout the storyline, the user decides to pick the wrong answer, an adventure over prompt is given and a Play Again option is also given.
+- If, throughout the storyline, the user decides to pick the wrong answer, an Adventure Over! prompt is given and a Play Again option is also given.

 ![Second chances](/assets/images/wrong_answer.PNG)

-- If the user types no on the Play Again option, then the user will have a GAME OVER prompt.
+- If the user types "no" on the Play Again option, then the user will have a GAME OVER prompt.
 It will wait a few seconds and restart the game from the beginning.

 ![Game over](/assets/images/no_play_again.PNG)